Virtuoso Tests

 # Wait

 To pause a given time period or to wait for an element to appear on a page, use the wait or pause command.
 This is quite versatile, and will understand various forms of input.
-The intervals can be specified in milliseconds, seconds, minutes or hours, and will be internally converted to the canonical time unit (seconds).
+The intervals can be specified in milliseconds, seconds or minutes, and will be internally converted to the canonical time unit (seconds).

 Examples of valid phrases: